jeff6times7/fogbugz/README.md

 I have not seen any problems downloading 100 cases at a time but I have seen a HTTP 500 error when I accidentally tried downloading thousands of cases with one HTTP request.

 There are a number of denormalizations in the data returned by various HTTP requests.
 When you read populate.py, you'll see places where a call is made to reinsertTable().
-This is attempt to insert rows into a referenced table with values that will be inserted into the referencing table (i.e., the following insertTable).
+Those are attempts to insert rows into a referenced table with values that will be inserted into the referencing table (i.e., the following insertTable).
 Doing it this way allows populate.py to enable foreign key constraints.

     reinsertTableVerbose('PRIORITY'  , prio_missing_conf, [tkt], False)
     insertTableVerbose('TICKET'      , case_conf        , [tkt], False)